foreverfl/vscode/docs/containers/debug-netcore.md

 1. Select **Docker: Debug in Container**
 1. Choose the project file associated with the project you want to debug

-Your project preference is saved, and you no longer need to choose a project file on `kb(workbench.action.debug.start)`
+Your project preference is saved, and you no longer need to choose a project file on `F5`